omicscodeathon/Exvar/README.md

-# Exvar: A gene expression and genetic variation data analysis and visualization R package
+# Exvar: An R Package for Gene Expression and Genetic Variation Data Analysis and Visualization

 ## Table of Contents
 1. [Motivation](#Motivation)